frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

   </tr>
 </table>

 Table Dialect describes how tabular data is stored in a file.
-As a superset of [CSV Dialect](https://specs.frictionlessdata.io/csv-dialect/), it supports delimited text files like CSV, as well, as semi-structured formats like JSON/YAML, and spreadsheets like Microsoft Excel.
+As a superset of [CSV Dialect](https://specs.frictionlessdata.io/csv-dialect/), it supports delimited text files like CSV, semi-structured formats like JSON and YAML, and spreadsheets like Microsoft Excel.
 The specification is designed to be expressible as a single JSON-compatible descriptor.

 ## Language